oracle-samples/oracle-db-examples/txeventq/okafka/Quickstart/README.md

 ## Step 4: Investigate and Try Simple Producer and Consumer

-The repository contains 2 common OKafka application examples in `Simple` folder.
+The repository contains two common OKafka application examples in `Simple` folder.

 1. The Producer `ProducerOKafka.java`